 Tell me more...

-To check if software maintenance is current for your license, go to > General Configuration > Support Tools and make sure the license support period has not expired.
+To check if software maintenance is current for your license, go to > Troubleshooting and support tools > General Configuration and make sure the license support period has not expired.

 If your support period has expired, follow the prompts to renew your license and reapply it before upgrading.